3D Printing in Healthcare: Revolutionizing the Medical Industry

 How is 3D printing used in medicine?

-What are 3D printing’s benefits in healthcare?
+What are the benefits of 3D printing in healthcare?

 Production can be customized, costs are reduced, and it is faster.